 Along with the scholarship, recipients also benefit from experiential learning, internship opportunities and a coordinated mentorship program.
 Through this mentor network, Avera Wokini scholars will be connected to an Avera Health leader for the purpose of gaining valuable guidance on career opportunities.

-Oct.
-2018 – SDSU breaks ground on Raven Precision Agriculture Center – SDSU leadership held a groundbreaking ceremony for the $46.1 million Raven Precision Agriculture Center before hosting the inaugural Precision Agriculture Bowl football game against Indiana State.
+SDSU leadership held a groundbreaking ceremony for the $46.1 million Raven Precision Agriculture Center before hosting the inaugural Precision Agriculture Bowl football game against Indiana State.
 The building project is supported by South Dakota stakeholder groups and legislative leaders.

 The facility will have 129,000 square feet of floor space that will be able to house modern precision farm equipment and will provide collaborative learning spaces for student design projects.
-Flexible space will be available so scientists from a variety of departments and industry can collaborate in research and education.
+Flexible space will be available to scientists from a variety of departments and industry can collaborate in research and education.

 Classrooms and laboratories will foster innovation and collaboration across the Department of Agricultural and Biosystems Engineering and the Department of Agronomy, Horticulture and Plant Science in the College of Agriculture, Food and Environmental Sciences, as well as the Jerome J. Lohr College of Engineering.